 Who We Are

-motionball currently organizes three Annual events in Toronto (The Gala; Marathon of Sport; and Fall Classic Golf Tournament), two in Vancouver (Gala; Marathon of Sport), two in Calgary (Gala and Marathon of Sport), two in Halifax (Gala and Marathon of Sport) as well as a Marathon of Sport in Ottawa, Montreal, Kelowna, Winnipeg, Kingston, Saskatoon, Hamilton and Charlottetown.
+motionball currently organizes three Annual events in Toronto (The Gala; Marathon of Sport; and Fall Classic Golf Tournament), two in Calgary (Gala and Marathon of Sport), two in Halifax (Gala and Marathon of Sport) as well as a Marathon of Sport in Ottawa, Montreal, Kelowna, Winnipeg, Kingston, Saskatoon, Hamilton, Vancouver and Charlottetown.